schematical/techdebt/TechDebt/SCOPE.md

 These features are out of scope for the MVP prototype but are vital for the full game.

-Skill-Based Efficiency (EH): NPCDevOps' task speed (EH effectiveness) will be based on their skill (Junior/Senior).
+Skill-Based Efficiency: NPCDevOps' task speed will be based on their skill (Junior/Senior).

 Tech Tree Implementation: Implement the research mechanic (e.g., NPCDevOps assigned to "Research Station" generate Research Points).
 Unlockable nodes include: